Meal-Prep Ideas for Beginners: The Ultimate Guide

-Whether you’re looking for dinnertime shortcuts, more nutritious lunch options, or some structure on your weight loss journey, meal prepping can be a big help.
-Not only can it provide built-in portion control, but it can help you think outside the box when it comes to flavors and ingredients, and may even save you money in the long run.
-Bye bye emergency donut—you came prepared!
+Whether you’re looking for dinnertime shortcuts, more nutritious lunch options, or some structure on your weight-loss journey, meal prep can be a big help.
+Not only can it provide built-in portion control, but it can also help you think outside the box when it comes to flavors and ingredients and may even save you money in the long run.
+Bye-bye, emergency doughnut—you came prepared!

 This article was reviewed for accuracy in June 2021 by Christi Smith, M.S., the associate manager of science translation at WW and a certified strength and conditioning specialist.
 The WW Science Team is a dedicated group of experts who ensure all our solutions are rooted in the best possible research.